bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 We have implemented a method where we compute `Ntst` time slices of a periodic orbit.
 This is done by the structure `PeriodicOrbitOCollProblem` for which the problem of finding periodic orbits is discretized using orthogonal collocation.

-!!! danger "WIP"
-    This is work in progress and only the docs are available for now.
-This warning will be removed when the functionality is available.

 !!! warning "Large scale"
     The current implementation is not very optimized for large scale problems.
 This will be improved in the future.